macpat98/Transim/transim/README.md

 - For end-users: See the Usage section above.
 - For developers: Check [TECHNICAL.md](TECHNICAL.md) for detailed technical documentation.

+## Privacy Policy

+For details on how user data is handled, please refer to [privacy-policy.md](privacy-policy.md).

 ## Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.